-According to me visiting northern Australia between April and August when airfares are lower and the weather is decent along the Great Barrier Reef. about 8 years ago
+According to me visiting northern Australia between April and August when airfares are lower and the weather is decent along the Great Barrier Reef. over 8 years ago

 I am planning on living and working in Australia in a month.
 Should I get my medical insurance now or when I'm there?
 Any info is good!